 The exam is given on the first Saturday of December every year; it begins at 8 AM (here on the west coast) and lasts until 4 PM.
+(Alternate arrangements can be made for participants with religious reasons for avoiding that time.)
 Participants work on one set of six problems for the first three hours, then there is a lunch break, and participants work on a second set of six problems for the last three hours.

 Am I eligible to take the Putnam exam?

 Any student enrolled at UBC, who does yet not have an undergraduate degree, can take the Putnam exam up to four times.
 So unless you've already taken the Putnam exam four times or have received a bachelor's degree, you are eligible.
 You don't have to have a particular major, grade point average, or anything.

 What should I bring to the Putnam exam when I take it?

 The only thing you have to bring is something to write with.
 The answer sheets and scratch paper are provided at the exam.
 You are also allowed to bring a straightedge (not a ruler!) and compass if you wish.
 Calculators, notes, and other aids are not permitted.